The California Legislature may seem daunting, but armed with a

 Each year, the CFT sponsors several bills.
 Ideas for legislation may come from a number of sources, but typically members communicate their ideas through CFT governance meetings and resolutions at Convention and State Council.
 Once the CFT adopts a sponsored bill program, staff lobbyists work to secure legislators who will author the bills, and see the bills through the legislative process and onto the governor’s desk.

-How to Lobby Successfully In-Person and From Home
+How to Lobby Successfully at the Capitol and at Home